-At the scheduled meeting on 15 March 2019, the Board of Directors plans to authorise the Executive Board to distribute up to 3 million share options to senior staff members in accordance with the general guidelines for incentive pay for employees of DSV.
+At the scheduled meeting on 15 March 2019, the Board of Directors plans to authorise the Executive Board to distribute up to 3 million share options to senior staff members in accordance with the general quidelines for incentive pay for employees of DSV.

 Share options are granted at the average quoted share price over the five business days preceding 31 March 2019.

-AUTHORITIES GRANTED
+AUTHORITIES GRANTED TO THE BOARD